Skip to main content

 Sustainable fishing generates less waste, minimises energy consumption and reduces the use of chemicals that damage the ozone layer.

-International standards such as the MSC (Marine Stewardship Council) Standard determine whether a fishery is sustainable and is being well-managed.
+International labels such as the MSC (Marine Stewardship Council) standard determine whether a fishery is sustainable and properly managed.

-The opposite of sustainable fishing is the so-called destructive fishing.
-The latter uses more aggressive methods — such as trawling —, makes indiscriminate catches and prioritises productivity over environmental protection.
-In addition, it only uses 60% of each catch and uses polluting gases such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
+In contrast to sustainable fishing is what is known as destructive fishing.
+This uses more aggressive methods, such as bottom trawling, involves indiscriminate catches and prioritises productivity over environmental protection.
+It also uses only 60% of each catch and relies on polluting gases such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).

 Sustainable aquaculture